Mohen Leo

-Mohen Leo is an Emmy award winning visual effects supervisor.
+Mohen Leo is a German visual effects artist.

 Leo has worked on films since 1997, he received a nomination at the 89th Academy Awards in the category of Best Visual Effects.
 This was for the film Rogue One: A Star Wars Story.
 His nomination was shared with Neil Corbould, Hal Hickel and John Knoll.

 Leo earned a nomination and win at the 77th Primetime Creative Arts Emmy Awards for Outstanding Special Visual Effects In A Season Or A Movie, for his work on the second season of the Disney+ TV series Andor.